Why planar cracks fragment into echelon cracks: Analysis with the strength-constrained phase field model

 To further understand why crack orientation depends on $\sss / \sts$ or $\scs / \sts$, we plot a two-dimensional cut of the strength surface in terms of the principal stresses $\sigma_1$ and $\sigma_2$ for different values of $\scs / \sts$ in Fig.~\ref{Fig4}(d).
 For comparison, we also include a strength surface inferred from the classical variational model, even though it is not explicitly included in that formulation.
 The 2D cut is taken along the plane $\sigma_3 = -0.75 \, \sigma_2$, which approximates the relationship between the maximum and minimum principal stresses ahead of the crack in this tearing problem.
 For $\scs / \sts = 1$, the strength surface closely matches the inferred surface from the variational model, explaining why both models predict similar crack growth under this condition.

 We also examine the directions of stress evolution in front of cracks oriented at $0^\circ$ and $45^\circ$.
-The analysis shows that violations of the strength surface occur more readily at $45^\circ$ for larger $\scs / \sts$.
-As noted in a recent work \cite{lopez2025Whenandwhere}, the growth of a large crack occurs only in regions where the strength criterion is exceeded.
-Hence, when shear strength is high, the material preferentially fails under tension, causing the parent crack to curve out of the plane and often fragment into daughter cracks.
-Figure~\ref{Fig4}(c) shows the regions near the crack front where the strength surface is exceeded for an applied displacement of $u=0.075$ mm.
+The analysis in Fig.~\ref{Fig4}(c) shows that violations of the strength surface occur more readily at $45^\circ$ for larger $\scs / \sts$.
+The strength constraint enforces that the growth of a large crack occurs only in regions where the strength criterion is exceeded.
+Hence, when shear strength is high, the material preferentially fails under tension, causing the parent crack to curve out of the plane and often fragment into { child} cracks.
+Fig.~\ref{Fig4}(c) shows the regions near the crack front where the strength surface is exceeded for an applied displacement of $u=0.075$ mm.
 As one moves away from the mid-plane of the domain ($z=12.5$ mm), the strength violation becomes increasingly asymmetric for larger values of $\scs/\sts$.
 Conversely, when shear strength is low, the crack favors planar propagation under shear since the strength violation is symmetric around the crack front across the thickness (Fig.~\ref{Fig4}(c)).
 While this behavior is intuitive, crack formation is also influenced by the material’s fracture toughness.
 In regions exceeding the strength surface, the strength-constrained model drives crack growth by minimizing the combined elastic and surface energies \cite{lopez2025Whenandwhere}.
 Therefore, the precise pattern of crack formation cannot be predicted by strength considerations alone.

 We further investigated the influence of material toughness and, more generally, the fracture process zone size on echelon crack formation.
 The fracture process zone is associated with a characteristic length scale emerging from the governing equations (\ref{phase-field-equations}).
-Specifically, the elastic energy density $W(\mathbf{F})$ and the strength surface $\mathcal{F}(\mathbf{S})=0$ have units of force per unit area, while the toughness $G_c$ has units of force per unit length.
+Specifically, the elastic energy density $W(\mathbf{F})$ and the strength surface $\mathcal{F}(\mathbf{S})$ both have dimensions of force per unit area, while the toughness $G_c$ has dimensions of force per unit length.
 Their combination defines a family of intrinsic material length scales.
-For the present problem, where the stress state is predominantly shear, we consider the following linear-elastic shear-based length scale:
+For the present problem, where the stress state is predominantly shear, we consider the linear-elastic shear-based length scale